adamclasic/tictactoe/README.md

          -----------  -----------   -----------  -----------
           X | X | X    X | X | X     O | O | O     O | X | O
     ```
-    * When all X squares are full, the game is over.
-If no player has O marks in a row, the game ends and nobody wins.
+    * When all squares are full and no player has won, then game ends in as a Draw e.g.

       ```
            O   |  X   |  O